metricationmatters/research/proposals/AreaAndVolume.md

 How do you "say" square meter and cubic meter with numbers and prefixes?

 I've not heard people talk about the proper way to say square meter and cubic meter with numbers and prefixes.

 I don't think it is "50 kilo square meter".

 I don't think it is "50 milli cubic meter".

 Specifically, the problem for area is the numbers between, for example, "1 square meter" and "1 square kilometer" or between "1 square kilometer" and "1 square megameter" or any of the prefixes.
 There are multiple factors of 10 between those and there doesn't seem to be an easy way to say, write, or think about those in-between numbers.

 Specifically, the problem for volume is the numbers between, for example, "1 cubic meter" and "1 cubic kilometer" or between "1 cubic kilometer" and "1 cubic megameter" or any of the prefixes.
 There are multiple factors of 10 between those and there doesn't seem to be an easy way to say, write, or think about those in-between numbers.

-The concepts are "area" and "volume" which are extensions of linear length into 2 and 3 dimensions.
+The base unit is the concept length and the concepts of area and volume are derived units which are extensions of linear length into 2 and 3 dimensions.

 The beauty and simplicity of the SI system for other units doesn't seem to extend to area and volume.

 There should be some easy way to use a number and a prefix along with a unit name to denote "area" and "volume".

-The SI system doesn't have a name for the base unit of area, but more of a description (square meter).
+The SI system doesn't have a name for the unit of area, but more of a description (square meter).
 This forces unwieldy usage of "50 000 square meters" instead of "50 kilo square meters".

-The SI system has a name for a sub-unit of volume but not the base unit.
+The SI system has a name for a sub-unit of volume but not the unit name.
 The current definition seems more of a description (cubic meter) than a name.
 This forces unwidy usage such as "50 000 cubic meters" instead of "50 kilo cubic meters".
 Additionally, people commonly talk about and think of the sub-unit liter as if it were the base unit which is not correct.
 This is probably because it has a name that can be properly used with numbers and prefixes (50 kL).

 The SI system is suppose to be coherent with (only) one name for each type of unit.
 With area the probem is the name, with volume the problem is the name and the sub-unit.

 The SI system has proper names for units for everything except for kilogram, square meter, and cubic meter.

 Why is that?